igorski/fogpad/README.md

 ## Build instructions

-The project has been built and tested on macOS, Windows 10 and Linux (Ubuntu) and should build completely via CLI without requiring either a full IDE such as Xcode or Visual Studio (for aforementioned IDE's their command line/build tools suffice).
-The project uses [CMake](https://cmake.org) to generate the Makefiles.
+The project uses [CMake](https://cmake.org) to generate the Makefiles and has been built and tested on macOS, Windows 10 and Linux (Ubuntu).

 ### Environment setup

-Apart from requiring _CMake_ and a C(++) compiler such as _Clang_ or _MSVC_, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html) (the project has been developed against VST3 SDK version 3.7.0).
+Apart from requiring _CMake_ and a C(++) compiler such as _Clang_ or _MSVC_, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html) (the projects latest update requires SDK version 3.7.0).

-Be aware that prior to building the plugin, the Steinberg VST needs to be built from source as well.
+Be aware that prior to building the plugin, the Steinberg SDK needs to be built from source as well.
 Following Steinbergs guidelines, the build target should be a _/build_-subfolder of the _/VST3_SDK_-folder.
-To generate a release build, execute the following commands from the Steinberg VST SDK root (run the _.bat_ verions instead of the _.sh_ versions on Windows):
+To generate a release build of the library, execute the following commands from the root of the Steinberg SDK folder:

 ```
-./copy_vst2_to_vst3_sdk.sh
 cd VST3_SDK
-./tools/setup_linux_packages_for_vst3sdk.sh # <- this step is Linux only
 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..